 *Note: These times are tentative and may be changed to accommodate actual registration numbers in each division.

-All Divisions (except Midget & Bantam) may additionally play games on Sunday mornings.
+All Divisions (except Midget & Bantam) may additionally play games some games on Sunday mornings.

 Safety concerns are paramount in hockey.
 It is mandatory that protective equipment be worn at all times.
 No player will be allowed on the ice or on the bench without full C.S.A. approved equipment, including a certified neck guard and a helmet with a full facemask.
 All players will receive a team sweater and matching socks.